 Your greatest tool here is awareness—you need to understand exactly how valuable each of your conversion opportunities is.
 Combined with knowledge of your total number of conversions and traffic, you can make a good estimate for your marketing ROI—but I’ll get into that later.
 For now, let’s look at how to calculate the value of a given conversion in three dimensions:

-With greater knowledge of your audience, your conversion values, and the moving parts of your strategy, you can move onto the ongoing elements of successful campaign management.
+With greater knowledge of your audience optimization tool, your conversion values, and the moving parts of your strategy, you can move onto the ongoing elements of successful campaign management.